conan-io/docs/configuration/download_cache.rst

     [storage]
     download_cache=/path/to/my/cache

-It can be defined from the command like as well:
+It can be defined from the command line:

 .. code-block:: bash